 While the relevance of John Stuart Mill’s, John Dewey’s and Karl Popper’s political philosophy to social epistemology is widely acknowledged, I pursue a novel approach to political philosophy of scientific knowledge.
 I argue that cosmopolitan political philosophy can be used to defend epistemic cosmopolitanism, the view that scientists have epistemic responsibilities not only towards their fellow scientists with whom they share a discipline or a specialty, but also towards stakeholders.
 I argue also that epistemic responsibilities need to be distributed in order for scientists to be able to carry them out.

 Rolin, Kristina, 2016.
 Values, standpoints, and scientific/intellectual movements.
-Studies in History and Philosophy of Science 56: 11-19.
+Studies in History and Philosophy of Science Part A 56: 11-19.

 Rolin, Kristina, 2016.
 Values in the social sciences: The case of feminist research.
 In Meta-Philosophical Reflection on Feminist Philosophies of Science, eds.
 Maria Cristina Amoretti and Nicla Vassallo.
 Boston Studies in the Philosophy and History of Science, Vol. 317.
 Dordrecht: Springer, 133-150.